arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

 See the [**Release notes**](_index.md) of the respective versions for detailed information about breaking changes before upgrading.
 {{< /info >}}

+- **Active Failover deployment mode**:
+  Running a single server with asynchronous replication to one or more passive single servers for automatic failover is no longer supported from v3.12 onward.
+  You can use [cluster deployments](../deploy/cluster/_index.md) instead, which offer better resilience and synchronous replication.

 - **Standalone Agency and Agency HTTP API**:
   The Standalone Agency deployment mode and the corresponding Agency HTTP API